The Coney Island Polar Bear Club, braving the icy Atlantic

 After a dispute with the club, In 1992, former Polar Bear President Al Mottola kicked him out.

 The rabbi then formed the Arctic Ice Bears and, later, the Ice-Breakers Winter Ocean Swimmers of Brighton Beach (at some point they also swam at Coney Island Beach).
-"We're hard-core," said a member of the Ice-Breakers in a boast to the Times in 2011, the year the rabbi died.
-The club claimed many of its members were 70 years of age or older.
+"We're hard-core," said a member of the Ice-Breakers in a boast to the Times in 2011, the year the rabbi, whose real name was Abraham Novitsky, died.
+The club claimed many of its members were 70 or older.

-Last year, the loose group of Ice-Breakers celebrated the New Year with their own icy plunge at Brighton Beach.
+Last year, the loose group of Ice-Breakers celebrated the New Year with its own icy plunge at Brighton Beach.

 Credit: Bruce Handy